mikebrophy90/milestone-1/README.md

  * CONTENT

     Images i have used are from https://www.worldsbestweddingphotos.com/ and google images.<br>
-    Fonts i have used are from google fonts. <br>
+    Fonts i have used are from google fonts, https://fonts.google.com/?query=os. <br>
-    Icons i have used are from fontawesome
+    Icons i have used are from fontawesome, https://fontawesome.com/.

  * ACKNOWLEDGEMENTS